 I will go above and beyond to connect you to the appropriate resources that you may need in order to become your best possible self.

 Hi!
-I am Julia Del Balzo, LCSW
+I am Julia Tsakalis, LCSW

 Are you a high school student, recent college graduate, or young adult who’s struggling to figure out what steps to take next?
 Do you find your self esteem to be surprisingly low?
 Do you ever feel like your family or friends don’t seem to get you?
 Perhaps you are waiting for someone else to change so your life can be better.